 Style Vs Function

-Although it is very important to get a bar stool that looks great, it is also important to get one that is functional.
+Although it is very important to get a stool for your kitchen island that looks great, it is also important to get one that is functional.
 Several things to keep in mind when shopping around for stools from comfort to durability.
-Comfort is pretty important if you are like us and use the kitchen for lots more than just to eat.
+Comfort is pretty important if you are like us and use the kitchen island for more than just eating.
 We find ourselves using our island for studying and working as well.
 It would also be a good idea to keep in mind durability if you plan on the bar stools getting lots of use.

 I also don’t think you should go overboard.
 Shopping around and finding a marked down high-quality bar stool might be your best bet.
 Also, try searching places such as TJ Max and Overstock where the prices are a little lower, but still, carry great name brands.